NamLe0609/bias-ai-report/pre_body.typ

 VSD involves three investigation steps.

-+ Conceptual: Identifies stakeholders, how they are affected, discuss trade-offs between values,...
++ Conceptual: Identifies stakeholders, what values they hold, how they are affected, discuss trade-offs between values.
 + Empirical: Using quantitative/qualitative methods to expand on the concepts found in the previous step.
 + Technical: Analysis of existing technological mechanism on, and proactive design supporting of human values.

 A potential use case of this model is for healthcare surveillance system @Emotion-recognition-medical-surveillance.
 In hospitals, the model could be used to detect signs of depression or anxiety in patients, and alert the clinic to administer medicine.
 Compared to traditional methods, such as human observation, the model could be less prone to error and be more available to patients.
-This technology could even be used in a public setting to detect signs of depression of individuals in a population.

 In the hospital example, we must make sure the model is only used on images of patients who have given explicit consent, but how do we get the consent of people who are not mentally well enough to make decisions?
 Issues like this is beyond our scope of responsibility, but it is important to consider them.